 The true cost of hiring a developer is much more than his salary.
 According to Bersin by Deloitte, it takes around $4000 to hire a developer.

-There are too many expenses associated with hiring include the recruiter’s fee, administrative expenses, interview expenses, test creation, workplace integration, bad hires, etc. These are all the external and internal spending for recruitment in the designated time period.
+There are too many expenses associated with hiring including the recruiter’s fee, administrative expenses, interview expenses, test creation, workplace integration, bad hires, etc. These are all the external and internal spending for recruitment in the designated time period.

 The cost of simply attracting the right person can be hefty.
 These costs add up to a major portion of your budget.
-The recruitment costs include administrative costs, third-party fees, such as agencies, advertising costs including job boards and social media, job fair and campus recruiting costs, travel expenses for recruitment, external assessments, background checks and drug tests.
+The recruitment costs include administrative costs, third-party fees, such as agencies, advertising costs including job boards and social media, job fair and campus recruiting costs, travel expenses for recruitment, external assessments, background checks, and drug tests.

 Test Creation Costs

-Salary & Benefits Costs
+Salary and Benefits Costs

 Bad Hires Costs

 Another cost that shouldn’t be overlooked is the cost of workplace integration.
-There's also the cost of physical space as well as software, cell phone, travel and any special equipment or resources required for the job.
+There's also the cost of physical space as well as software, cell phone, travel, and any special equipment or resources required for the job.

 No matter which recruitment methods you prefer, or what your budget is, your cost of hiring a developer should reflect on how you allocate resources to attract and hire the best talent.

-How can Interview Mocha help you save more than $1200 per hire?
+How can iMocha help you save more than $1200 per hire?